-Of the projects listed above in the budget message all but the 2nd Street Pilot Project are completed or near completion.
+Of the projects listed above in the 2016-2017 budget message only two remain open projects.

-In August 2015, the agency obtained a new loan with Oregon Coast Bank for debt consolidation and credit line for new public projects.
+In 2015, the agency obtained a loan with Oregon Coast Bank for debt consolidation and credit line for new projects.
 Due to loan restrictions, these funds can only be used for public projects.
-Funding for private projects currently comes from loan repayments to the agency and two small lines of credit from TLC Fibre Federal Credit Union.
+Funding for private projects currently comes from loan repayments to the agency.

-Some of the 2015-2016 private and public projects included:
+Some of the 2016-2017 private and public projects included: